Jonathan India Player Props: Reds vs. White Sox

-The Cincinnati Reds and Jonathan India, who went 1-for-4 with a home run and an RBI last time in action, battle Mike Clevinger and the Chicago White Sox at Great American Ball Park, Saturday at 6:40 PM ET.
+Jonathan India -- batting .308 with a double, a home run, four walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds against the Chicago White Sox, with Michael Kopech on the mound, on May 7 at 4:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the White Sox.
+He reached base in all four of his plate appearances (3-for-3 with a double) in his most recent appearance against the White Sox.

 Jonathan India Game Info & Props vs. the White Sox